-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-- All staff are confident to use Little Wandle and catch up interventions following training.
+- All staff are confident and trained to teach Little Wandle and catch up interventions.
+New staff continue to be trained.
 Phonic assessments indicate children are making good progress and highlights areas to improve. - Phonic screening assessments have identified the areas in which the PP children will need extra support next year. - Attendance was very good for most PP children. - All children were able to access clubs and trips.
-This is to continue next academic year. - ELSA and Happy to be Me programmes have shown improved self-esteem and resilience.
-Pupil voice has evidenced increased engagement in attendance and learning. - 66% PP children passed the Y2 phonic screening assessment
+This is to continue next academic year. - ELSA and Happy to be Me programmes have shown improved self-esteem and resilience. - Therapeutic Art continues to be enjoyed by individuals (pupil voice) - HSLW supported attendance working collaboratively with the school to secure a place at special school at the end of KS1 - 100% PP children passed the Y1 phonic screening assessment